Proceedings against the University (subpoenas)

 If a subpoena requires the party to produce a document, documents or evidence, it is called a subpoena to produce.

 A subpoena must be complied with within the specified time frame.
 Not complying with a subpoena constitutes contempt of court, unless the recipient party successfully applies to have the subpoena set aside.

 The University receives subpoenas from time to time that require it to produce documents.
 Archives and Records Management Services (ARMS) accept service of subpoenas to produce on behalf of the University.
 Any subpoena to produce which is served on the University but not on ARMS must be immediately sent to ARMS to ensure that University procedures are followed in relation to it.

 All subpoenas that require the production of documents on behalf of the University should be addressed to:

 The Proper Officer

-If a subpoena to give evidence is served on an individual within the University, and is relevant to the University, the individual should immediately contact the OGC for advice and assistance in relation to the subpoena.
+If a subpoena to give evidence is served on an individual within the University, and is relevant to the University, the individual should immediately contact ARMS for advice and assistance in relation to the subpoena.